 All bat species and their roosts receive protection under UK and European legislation.
 This legislation makes it illegal to; intentionally or deliberately take, kill or injure a bat; damage, destroy or obstruct access to bat roosts; deliberately disturb bats.

 A bat roost is defined in the legislation as “any structure or place which a bat uses for shelter or protection”.
 Roosts are protected whether or not bats are present at the time.
 If a development activity is likely to result in the disturbance or killing of a bat, damage to its habitat or any of the other activities listed above, then a licence will usually be required from Natural England.
+Bat roosts can be present within trees, buildings, and other structures such as bridges.

 Following the Survey